 About

-Born in Manila in the final years of the Marcos regime, Jill is an ex-undocumented Filipino American-raised British writer, photographer, and filmmaker.
-Dirty Kitchen is Jill’s Filipino American memoir of family, food, and growing up undocumented for 22 years in the United States.
-Published in May 2025, Dirty Kitchen has received rave reviews, called "searing…unblinking…fierce” by The New York Times Book Review, “fiery…honest [and] eye-opening” by the San Francisco Chronicle, and “an affecting memoir” by Kirkus Reviews.
+Born in Manila during the final years of the Marcos dictatorship, Jill is the author of Dirty Kitchen, her Filipino American food memoir of 22 years undocumented in the United States.
+Published in May 2025 by One Signal/Atria, Dirty Kitchen has received rave reviews, called "searing…unblinking…fierce” by The New York Times Book Review, “fiery…honest [and] eye-opening” by the San Francisco Chronicle, and “an affecting memoir” by Kirkus Reviews.

 With over a decade and a half of experience as a writer, photographer, and filmmaker, Jill holds an MA in Documentary Film from the University of the Arts London (2017) and an MSt in Creative Writing from the University of Cambridge (2021), graduating with Distinction from both programmes.
 She continued as a PhD student at Cambridge, earning a place despite having no undergraduate degree.
 At the University’s Faculty of English, she researched contemporary Filipino American fiction by women authors, examining the ways in which they aestheticized and politicized care as a response to late American capitalism and necroeconomy.
 Ultimately, Jill chose to leave the PhD to write her second book, a novel.